Danny Glover (footballer): Non-League

 On 30 October 2020, Glover signed with Rushall Olympic, also of the Southern League Premier Division Central, who were managed by former Hednesford boss Liam McDonald.
 However, the 2020–21 season was curtailed early due to the ongoing pandemic on 24 February 2021.
 The "Pics" qualified for the play-offs at the end of the 2021–22 season, but were beaten 3–0 by Coalville Town in the semi-finals.
 He scored 24 goals from 50 appearances in the 2021–22 season.
 Rushall qualified for the play-offs with a fourth-place finish but were beaten 3–0 by Coalville Town in the semi-finals.

 On 30 June 2022, Northern Premier League Division One West side Hanley Town announced the signing of Glover.
 On 17 December 2022, Glover returned to Hednesford Town as player-manager.
 Hednesford were relegated at the end of the 2022–23 season amid a financial crisis, with Glover contributing four goals from 18 playing appearances.

 On 1 November 2023, he signed with Chasetown, with manager Mark Swann saying that he "will be a massive addition for the football club".
 He scored against Stalybridge Celtic on his debut.
 He scored 12 goals in 27 games in the 2023–24 campaign, including a goal in the Walsall Senior Cup final defeat to Rushall Olympic.
 He scored eight goals in 38 games in the 2024–25 season and missed a penalty in the play-off semi-final defeat to Congleton Town.
 He featured as a substitute in the Staffordshire Senior Cup final victory over Rushall Olympic.

 On 5 September 2025, Glover signed with North West Counties League Division One South club Eccleshall.
+He scored in the 2026 Staffordshire Senior Cup final defeat to Rushall Olympic.
+He scored a penalty in the play-off final against Stockport Georgians, which ended in defeat.
+He was appointed as the club's manager on 15 July 2026.